Pictures of how I changed the Thermostat on my 87-95 Nissan Pathfinder.

 - Cleaned the semi hard silicone off the gasket and started over.

 - Iceed my back and curseed the bastard who designed this nightmare.

 - Made sure all the clamps are on the hoses BEFORE I installed them (oops).

 - That "extra" bolt holds the pipe.

-- Install fan shroud - gently, slowly, watch those nice radiator fins.
+- Installed fan shroud - gently, slowly, watch those nice radiator fins.

-- Install upper hose - remember to route that little reservoir hose below the upper hose.
+- Installed upper hose - I routeed that little reservoir hose below the upper hose.

 - The silicone says hardens in 24 hours.
 I waited 20 hours before I filled it up and started the engine.